SAP-samples/manage-apis-codejam/exercises/10-api-policies/README.md

 ## Policy Templates

-There are several API security best practices that are provided to us in the form of policy templates.
+Several API security best practices are provided to us in the form of policy templates.
 These policy templates are pre-configured policies that we can import into our SAP API Management instance and apply to our APIs.

-👉 Take some time and navigate to the SAP Business Accelerator Hub and check out the available Policy Templates - https://api.sap.com/content-type/API/apis/policytemplate.
+🧭 Take some time and navigate to the SAP Business Accelerator Hub and explore the available Policy Templates - https://api.sap.com/content-type/API/apis/policytemplate.

 <p align = "center">
     <img alt="Policy Templates in SAP Business Accelerator Hub" src="assets/policy-templates.png" width="75%"/><br/>